Connectivity for Remote Work

 With the option of dual SIMs from different providers and a wired WAN option, the CPE can fall back to redundant second transport to provide resiliency (cellular or wired) should there be any issue on the primary wireless WAN.

-Wireless WAN is available today by vendors such as Inseego, which has differentiated itself by holding vital patents for antenna designs, thermal performance, and quick response algorithms.
+Wireless WAN is available today from vendors such as Inseego, which has differentiated itself by holding vital patents for antenna designs, thermal performance, and quick response algorithms.
 The wireless WAN benefits for enterprises are straightforward: Providing a better WFH user experience to their employees with a secure and redundant WAN through multiple cellular operators to enable efficiency and productivity.
 They also want to extend connectivity to their new branches quickly.
 Operators can tap into the “user-centric” WFH market and business opportunities as well as enable enterprises to connect the remote branches by providing a managed service.
 For both operators and enterprises wireless WAN is an opportunity to enable QoS WFH users and providing more than just connectivity while differentiating themselves in the market.